Banaz District

-Banaz is a town and district of Uşak Province in the inner Aegean region of Turkey.
-The mayor is Zafer Arpacı (AKP).
-Banaz district area neighbors those of two other districts of the same province, namely Sivaslı and Uşak central district from its south to its west, ranges three districts of Kütahya Province, Gediz, Altıntaş and Dumlupınar, along its north, and adjoins three districts of Afyonkarahisar Province, namely Sandıklı, Sinanpaşa and Hocalar to its east.
+Banaz District is a district of the Uşak Province of Turkey.
+Its seat is the town of Banaz.
+Its area is 1,114 km2, and its population is 35,181 (2022).
+Banaz district area neighbors those of two other districts of the same province, namely Sivaslı District and Uşak District from its south to its west, ranges three districts of Kütahya Province, Gediz District, Altıntaş District and Dumlupınar District, along its north, and adjoins three districts of Afyonkarahisar Province, namely Sandıklı District, Sinanpaşa District and Hocalar District to its east.